-8. Students actively A. Students work with one another through cooperative engaged with the learning activities intentionally designed by the PAL course material and facilitator. with each other B. Roles and responsibilities for members of the peer through intentionally group are clearly stated by the PAL facilitator. planned large and C. Students indicate involvement by taking notes, small group activities. reading material, and solving problems.
-D. PAL facilitator circulates around the room to monitor the small group sessions, provide help when needed, and monitor when to reassemble the large group.
-E. Individual accountability for active engagement in the group activity is monitored by the PAL facilitator.
-F. PAL facilitator debriefs the learning activity and checks for correct information and skill development by leading a discussion of what was learned as a result of the activity.
+- 8. Students actively engaged with the course material and with each other through intentionally planned large and small group activities. - A. Students work with one another through cooperative learning activities intentionally designed by the PAL facilitator. - B. Roles and responsibilities for members of the peer group are clearly stated by the PAL facilitator. - C. Students indicate involvement by taking notes, reading material, and solving problems. - D. PAL facilitator circulates around the room to monitor the small group sessions, provide help when needed, and monitor when to reassemble the large group. - E. Individual accountability for active engagement in the group activity is monitored by the PAL facilitator. - F. PAL facilitator debriefs the learning activity and checks for correct information and skill development by leading a discussion of what was learned as a result of the activity.